patrickm663/git-sync/README.md

 ## Prerequistes
 1. Environment to run Bash scripts
-2. Git and sed installed
+2. Git, grep, and sed installed (should be available on most UNIX and GNU/Linux devices)

 ## How to Use
 The script can be run as follows: